chazeon/notes/docs/notes/software/pandoc/index.md

 ### Cross references

-Pandoc does convert the section reference to section numbers but does not correctly convert references for tables and figures.
+Pandoc does convert the section reference to section numbers, but it does not correctly convert references for tables and figures.

 Inspired by the [`xr` package](https://mirrors.rit.edu/CTAN/macros/latex/required/tools/xr.pdf), when the `hyperref` package `.aux` file, the definition starts with `\newlabel`.
 The regex expression for parsing the `\newlabel` lines are: